 Work under the Action Plan is financed by OECD members in close co-operation with other international organisations.
 The Plan provides for over 30 OECD reviews and projects in Ukraine and also sets explicit goals with respect to Ukraine's participation in major OECD Committees and other bodies, as well as its adoption of OECD principles and standards in such areas as corporate governance, tax administration, investment policy and competition.
 The current work of the OECD in Ukraine encompasses a wide range of policy areas, including:

-- Agriculture: In June, the OECD launched the 2017 Agricultural Policy Monitoring and Evaluation report which includes a chapter on Ukraine.
+- Agriculture: In June, the OECD launched the Agricultural Policy Monitoring and Evaluation 2017 report which includes a chapter on Ukraine.
 The report confirms that agriculture remains one of the most important economic sectors in Ukraine and highlights the need to develop a modern land cadastre as a condition for agricultural land market reform.
 In addition, Ukraine participates as observer in the OECD Tractor Codes, a set of rules and procedures for tractor testing with the aim to facilitate trade by updating international rules to certify tractors and their protective structures.
 Implementation of the Codes ensures that protective structures and performance criteria are carried out on a comparative basis to increase transparency, simplify international trade procedures, and open markets.

 - Competition: In March 2017, the OECD launched Ukraine’s Competition Peer Review, which reviews the Antimonopoly Committee’s (AMC) progress in implementing the recommendations found in the peer reviews of the OECD (2008) and UNCTAD (2013) with a particular emphasis on post-Euromaidan developments regarding the competition regime, institutional arrangements and the work product.
 Relevant recommendations from the peer reviews are reiterated.